carbon-language/carbon-lang/docs/project/2132/roadmap.md

 possible.
 It is Possible for eeshvardasikcm to do regression testing.

 Benchmarking should be integrated with regression testing.
 There's no reason to allow fast code to become slower.
+Benchmarking was mentioned in toolchain discussion.

+#### Range of Issues Commented on by eeshvardasikcm

+eeshvardasikcm has commented on a few different issues on the Carbon Project GitHub.
+Each one of these issues that eeshvardasikcm has commented on can be analyzed by him and brought under the scope of the regression testing.

+#### Regression Testing as a Means to Manage Issues

+A smart regression testing system in Carbon Project would be able to reference multiple tests and types of tests within the Carbon Project.

+In the interests of preserving comments publicly made on GitHub concerning a small sample of Carbon Project issues listed on GitHub, an analysis can be made that categorizes issues, design keywords, and other design concepts.

+#### Involvement of Other Carbon Project Community Contributors on Issue 2132

 This issue can be assigned to someone else.
 Eeshvardasikcm would not mind at all.
-Eeshvardasikcm is currently working on this issue and is not sure how quickly Carbon leads want to make new "good first issue's" available, and he doesn't want to get in the way.
+Eeshvardasikcm is currently working on this issue and is not sure how quickly Carbon leads can maintain availability of new "good first issue's".
+Eeshvardasikcm doesn't want to get in the way of making good progress.

-Eeshvardasikcm is taking a while to get a PR done because it's been 20 years since he has written game cod in C++.
-He was surprised to be asked to contribute C++.
-He is doubling his time commitment to Carbon Project until he can write C++ more fluently.
+Eeshvardasikcm is taking a while to get a PR done because it's been 20 years since he has written game cod in C++, he is gradually adjusting his priorities, and is a disabled person almost ready to get back to work.
+He was surprised when he was asked to contribute C++ code.
+He originally got involved with Carbon Project expecting that he would be notifying developers of build issues.

+Eeshvardasikcm is doubling his time commitment to Carbon Project until he can write C++ more fluently.

 ### Example Manual Regression Testing Protocol